iKittyCode/Name-genrator/README.md

 # Name genrator
-This is my thing that picks a random name from and array
+This is my thing that picks a random name from and array of names